This is an attempt to document some notable weekend projects.

-Upon the closing of the last camera store in town ( Southeastern Camera), I found myself in possession of seven "boat anchor" D1H camera bodies.
-Per the sales person, "We're not sure they work."
+Upon the closure of the last camera store in town ( Southeastern Camera), I found myself in possession of seven D1H camera bodies.
+Per the sales-person, "We're not sure they work."
 Four, in fact, did not.
-After several failed attempts to Frankenstein a working D1H from the bin of parts machines, I finally succeeded in assembling one that will take, save, and transfer a 2.7 megapixel image at something approximating 5 f/s.
-The only additional cost has been the purchase of a replacement Ni-MH battery.
+After several failed attempts to Frankenstein a working D1H from the bin of parts, I succeeded in assembling one that will take, save, and transfer a 2.7 megapixel image at something approximating 5 f/s.
+The only additional cost has been a replacement Ni-MH battery.

 Since it's completion, this camera has been a joy to use.
 Although the resolution and storage (compact flash) leave something to be desired, the rugged construction of this camera and it's "presence" are amazing.